- October 19, 2021

 To the greenhorn, the word “VPN” may sound quite ambiguous and technically bizarre.
 Many a novice would rather opt to evade it instead of getting enmeshed in the whole gamut of the onerous cerebral task of wrestling with the technical jargon, in an effort to decipher the comprehensive meaning of VPN.

 Notwithstanding, the word“VPN” sounds humongous, but the meaning is quite simple and easy to understand.
-This article will particularly be useful to beginners and the uninitiated, as we set out to explain in its most rudimentary and simplified form, the meaning of VPN and all that has to do with the acronym.
-Therefore, you’ll come across in this article:
+This article will particularly be useful to beginners and the uninitiated as we set out to explain, in its most rudimentary and simplified form, the meaning of VPN and all that it has to do with the acronym.
+Therefore, you’ll come across this article:

 - The meaning of VPN

 - Which Devices Support the Use of VPN

 - The Difference Between Free and Paid VPN

 - Factors to Consider Before Choosing a VPN Service

 As a preamble, the idea of VPN came when the need arose for people to use computer systems from a far distance and still make it look as if they’re operating from the parent network using the same credentials.
 This means you’re trying to create a network in cyberspace, which is not connected physically to one another but virtually, which means it’s a remote connection.

 The main emphasis is ‘’private”.
 This implies that whatever goes on in the course of this ‘magical’ connection should be personal, hidden, and strictly private.
 Therefore, it logically explains itself as a remote or virtual network that is private.

 To this extent, you as a VPN user, operate, in an online space in which activities are only known to you without other people having access.
 It is similar to you having a small private internet which belongs to only you.
 Virtual Private Network or VPN in short term is a security technology meant to protect and encrypt your connections.